amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/3_vecadd/README.md

 This excercise combines what you learned in the previous two excercises: porting simple kernels without and with reduction.
 Decide, if you want to use the APU or discrete GPU programming model.
 Set export ```HSA_XNACK=1``` or ```=0``` appropriately.

+#### 0) serial CPU version
-0) CPU code to port yourself.
+version to port yourself.
 Don't forget to port the Makefile, too, and validate you application runs on the GPU!
 ```
 cd 0_vecadd_portyourself
 ```